cysectsolution/Restful_Api_Flask/README.md

 Restful API with flask framework and mongodb, use pymongo.
 Simple login system with fields name , email, password.

 ## Forking
-Fork the repo, to make make changes on your own repository.
+Fork the repo so that you make changes on your own repository.
 Afterwards, make a pull request.

 ## Prerequisites
 You need to have flask installed in your local machine: